 Provide opportunities for youth to make decisions.

 - Provide opportunities for youth to feel they have impact over their lives.

 - Allow youth to make decisions about how the club functions and its activities.

 - Engage members in creating a yearly club activity calendar.

-If you choose to have officers in your club, help them learn their responsibilities and train them to run their meetings, develop committees and plan and conduct activities.
+- If club members choose to have officers, help the officers learn their responsibilities, how to run meetings, develop committees and plan and conduct activities.

 - Involve members in developing club programs, project work, community service, social events, and participation in county, district, and state 4-H events.

 - Serve as a primary communication link between the office/county 4-H professional and the club.

 - Follow-up with members who miss meetings.